 Grade average: The programme seeks students with excellent academic records and who are able to handle heavy course loads.
-Study results obtained in previous education should demonstrate that a student is able to attain and maintain an excellent level, especially in the fields relevant to the programme.
-Undergraduate studies should be completed with an overall grade average of at least a B+/A- /3.5 (American system), first class Honours degree (British system), B (ECTS system), 7.5 (Dutch system) or equivalent.
+Study results obtained in previous education should demonstrate that a student is able to attain and maintain an excellent standard, especially in the fields relevant to the programme.
+Undergraduate studies should be completed with an overall grade average of at least a B+/A¬≠ /3.5 (American system), second class, upper division Honours degree (British system), B (ECTS system), 7.5 (Dutch system) or equivalent.

 Grade list: All applicants are required to submit official transcripts of each higher education institute attended, listing all courses and examinations already completed and currently enrolled in, and grades and credits obtained.

 Knowledge minimum: The Research Master's programme is intended for students who have an active interest in research and wish to pursue a career in research.
 Applicants should have a solid basis in both qualitative and quantitative social sciences research methodology reflected by the completion of (the equivalent of) at least 30 ECTS during previous study.